nestorcalvo/Buencafe_dashboard/README.md

 ### Prerequisites

-List things you need to use the software and how to install them.
+List of things you need to use the software and how to install them.
 * python libraries
   ```sh
   pip install -r requirements.txt